 ‘Playing a guitar without gravity is messy’ — Astro-musicians talk space, upcoming Bandella shows

-This month’s 50th anniversary of Apollo 11 landing on the moon is firing imaginations, rekindling our curiosity about space and space exploration, and stoking our collective sense of wonder.
+This month’s 50th anniversary of the Apollo 11 moon landing is firing imaginations, rekindling curiosity about space and space exploration, and stoking our collective sense of wonder.

-We watch vintage footage of astronauts bound improbably across the lunar landscape and cope with weightlessness, and hear them describe sights heretofore unseen by human eyes, and we wonder, “What’s it like?”
+We watch vintage footage of astronauts bound improbably across the lunar landscape and hear them describe heretofore unseen sights, and we wonder, “What’s it like?”

-What’s it like to do a spacewalk, or carry out tasks while floating inside a spaceship, or to look out your office window and see the sweep of our planet?
+What’s it like to do a spacewalk, or carry out tasks while floating inside a spaceship, or look out the window and see the sweep of our planet?

-What’s it like to do mundane things like drink water or try to lie down to sleep when weightless?
+What’s it like to do mundane things like drink water or sleep while weightless?

 What’s it like to play an instrument in space, or sing without gravity?